Drying is a great way to preserve foods, but only if you do it right. Here are several tips to ensure safe storage of your home-dried foods:

 - Store containers in a cool, dry and dark location.
-A temperature of 60 degrees Fahrenheit or 15 degrees Celsius (or less) is best.
+A temperature of 60 F or 15 C (or less) is best.
 Exposure to light will degrade dried foods, so if you store jars out on your counter or shelves, expect to use the food sooner rather than later.

 - Dried fruits and herbs can be stored for up to a year.